We use affiliate links and may receive a small commission on purchases.

 How To Do It

-3. Slowly start to move your hips front and back or in a circular motion, whichever is your preference.
+- Slowly move your hips front and back or in a circular motion, whichever is your preference.

 Spooning